bitwalker/exrm/README.md

   issue a pull request in order to resolve this issue.
 Alternatively, if you know what the dependency is, you can put it in your own `mix.exs`, and the release process will ensure that it is loaded with everything else.
+- Due to the way `config.exs` is converted to the `sys.config` file used by Erlang releases, it is important to make sure all of your config values are namespaced by application, i.e. `config :myapp, foo: bar` instead of `config foo: bar`, and access your config via `Application.get_env(:myapp, :foo)`.
+If you do not do this, you will likely run into issues at runtime complaining that you are attempting to access configuration for an application that is not loaded.

 If you run into problems, please create an issue, and I'll address ASAP.